 Throughout time all the dead diatoms have accumulated in the sediment of water bodies such as streams, lakes, and oceans.

-Diatomaceous earth has many applications that can assist in food production for both human consumption or otherwise.
+This natural substance has many applications that can assist in food production for both human consumption or otherwise.
 It is also used as a mechanical processor to aid filtration, a stabilizer for dynamite, and as a soil for potted plants and trees like Bonsai.

-Does Diatomaceous Earth Kill Ants?
+Does it Kill or Prevent Ants?

 In short, you bet it does.
 It’s a natural product, so if you’re keen to avoid chemical ant killers, this is one of the best solutions for you.